cap-js/docs/node.js/queue.md

 cds.context.on('succeeded', () => this.emit(msg))
 ```
 ::: warning No retry mechanism
 The message is lost if the emit fails.
-There is no retry mechanism.
+There's no retry mechanism.
 :::